openstack/puppet-openstack-cookiecutter/README.md

 ### Locally

   1. Clone locally the [cookiecutter-openstack-puppet-modules](https://github.com/enovance/cookiecutter-openstack-puppet-modules.git) repository.
-  2. Edit the `cookiecutter.json` file to specify the name of the new project
   3. Run `cookiecutter /path/to/cloned/repo`

 ### Remotely (ie. using a git repo)

   1. Fork the [cookiecutter-openstack-puppet-modules](https://github.com/enovance/cookiecutter-openstack-puppet-modules.git) repo
-  2. Edit the `cookiecutter.json` file, commit and push
   3. Run `cookiecutter https://url.to.your.fork/`

 ## What's next